YuiiraX/tdd-openapi-todo-app/README.md

 ## Motivation

 I have always struggled to fully utilize TDD and schema first practice during development.
-This project is a proof of concept in helping me understand both schema first development for OpenAPI and general practicing for TDD.
+This project is a proof of concept in helping me understand both schema first development for OpenAPI and general practice for TDD.

 For development that start from the frontend, this project is a proof of concept in introducing TDD and CDC when it comes to integrating with the backend.